 I lived in an apartment.
 With three random roommates, one of which has since become one of my close friends.
 It was so much better than my dorm room and my first place that was my actually my own.

-I joined a co-ed national service fraternity.
+I joined a service fraternity.
 This organization has been the best thing that could have happened to me in my entire college career.
 It has given me a friend group, a purpose, and a sense of community.
 Although it may mean a lot more to me than other members, it is everything I live for at school.
 Sunday late nights, brotherly lunches, service retreats.
 It was hard when I came back to school without having connected with anyone or without anything to look forward to–now I had service every week and couldn’t go from one building to another without seeing a brother.

 I was part of the Year 2 Program.
 The Year 2 program was one of the best experiences I’ve had at CSU.
 It was connecting with other students who had similar problems to my own, it was getting outdoors, and it was leaving my comfort zone.
 It was interesting because many of the problems I had freshman year, they seemed to be having at the start of their sophomore year.